neur0n-7/Virtual-Cube/README.md

 > [!IMPORTANT]
 > You need to have Python installed on your system in order to run Virtual Cube.
 > You can download it [here](https://www.python.org/downloads/).
-> If you are still unable to run it, try specifically downloading version 3.12.4.

 Requires modules pygame and numpy.
-If they are not installed, the program will install them on your system with `os.system()`.

-`config.py` contains the constants needed to run `main.py`.
-To change any settings of Virtual Cube, you can edit `config.py`'s settings to your desire.
+Run `pip install -r requirements.txt` to install the required packages on your system before running main.py.

 ## Instructions
 <ul>